abdelhamidfg/random-blocker-policy/README.md

 ## 3scale Random Blocker Policy

-scale API Gateway  Policy blocks/allows the request  based on random number generation, If the generated number is even it will allow the request, otherwise it will block the request.
+3scale API Gateway  Policy blocks/allows the request  based on random number generation, If the generated number is even it will allow the request, otherwise it will block the request.

-## Policy Installation on OpenShift using APIcast self-managed
+## Policy Installation on OpenShift using 3scale APIcast self-managed

 1. Deploy a self-managed  APIcast gateway